 PAN can be difficult to diagnose because findings can be nonspecific.
 The diagnosis should be considered in patients with various combinations of symptoms, such as unexplained fever, arthralgia, subcutaneous nodules, skin ulcers, pain in the abdomen or extremities, new footdrop or wristdrop, or rapidly developing hypertension.
 The diagnosis is further clarified when clinical findings are combined with certain laboratory results and other causes are excluded.

 If clinical findings are absent or minimal, electromyography and nerve conduction studies may help select the site of muscle or nerve biopsy.
 If skin lesions are present, surgical skin biopsies that include deeper dermis and subcutaneous fat should be done.
 (Punch biopsies of the skin that sample the epidermis and superficial dermis miss the lesions of PAN.)
 Even though microscopic lesions in the testes are common, testicular biopsy should not be done if testicular symptoms are absent and if other possible sites are accessible because the yield is low.
 Also, men may be reluctant to have testicular biopsy.

-Other testing (eg, antineutrophil cytoplasmic antibodies [ANCA], rheumatoid factor, anticyclic citrullinated peptides [CCP], antinuclear antibodies [ANA], C3 and C4 complement levels, cryoglobulin levels, nuclear antigens and antibodies to extractable nuclear antigens such as anti-Smith, anti-Ro/SSA, anti-La/SSB, and anti-RNP) may suggest other diagnoses, such as RA, SLE, or Sjögren syndrome.
+Other testing (eg, antineutrophil cytoplasmic antibodies [ANCA], rheumatoid factor, anticyclic citrullinated peptide [anti-CCP] antibody, antinuclear antibodies [ANA], C3 and C4 complement levels, cryoglobulin levels, nuclear antigens and antibodies to extractable nuclear antigens such as anti-Smith, anti-Ro/SSA, anti-La/SSB, and anti-RNP) may suggest other diagnoses, such as rheumatoid arthritis, systemic lupus erythematosus, or Sjögren syndrome.

 The following findings are associated with a poor prognosis:

-Traditional treatment with corticosteroids, sometimes with cytotoxic immunosuppressants (mainly cyclophosphamide), was often effective in the short term but did not prevent relapses and complications (eg, chronic hepatitis, cirrhosis) due to persistence of the hepatitis B virus; immunosuppressive therapy in patients with hepatitis B facilitates viral replication, which can lead to active viral hepatitis and liver failure.
+Treatment with corticosteroids, sometimes with cytotoxic immunosuppressants (mainly cyclophosphamide), was often effective in the short term but did not prevent relapses and complications (eg, chronic hepatitis, cirrhosis) due to persistence of the hepatitis B virus; immunosuppressive therapy in patients with hepatitis B facilitates viral replication, which can lead to active viral hepatitis and liver failure.

-PAN is a rare systemic vasculitis affecting medium-sized arteries.
+Polyarteritis nodosa is a rare systemic vasculitis affecting medium-sized arteries.

 Confirm the diagnosis by biopsy or arteriography.